jfrog/setup-jfrog-cli/README.md

 | Important: Only JFrog CLI versions 1.29.0 or above are supported. |
 | --- |

-## Downloading JFrog CLI From JFrog Artifactory
+## Downloading JFrog CLI from Artifactory
-If your agent has no internet access, you can configure the workflow to download JFrog CLI from a JFrog Artifactory instance, which is configured to proxy the download repository:
+If your agent has no Internet access, you can configure the workflow to download JFrog CLI from a [remote repository](https://www.jfrog.com/confluence/display/JFROG/Remote+Repositories) in your JFrog Artifactory, which is configured to proxy the official download URL.

+Here's how you do this:

 1. Create a remote repository in Artifactory.
 Name the repository jfrog-cli-remote and set its URL to https://releases.jfrog.io/artifactory/jfrog-cli/
 2. Set *download-repository* input to jfrog-cli-remote:
     ```yml
     - uses: jfrog/setup-jfrog-cli@v2
+      env:
+        # The JFrog CLI will be downloaded from the configured Artifactory server in JF_ENV_1
+        JF_ENV_1: ${{ secrets.JF_SECRET_ENV_1 }}
       with:
         download-repository: jfrog-cli-remote
     ```

+* See instructions for configuring the _JF_SECRET_ENV_1_ secret under [Storing JFrog Connection Details as Secrets](#storing-jfrog-connection-details-as-secrets).

 ## Example projects
 To help you get started, you can use [these](https://github.com/jfrog/project-examples/tree/master/github-action-examples) sample projects on GitHub.